 Managing Director of Licensing & Publishing of Symphonic Distribution

 The Art of Networking in the Music Industry: The SXSW/WMC Edition SXSW and Winter Music Conference are all about networking.
 Networking is a blanket word, and different people have different approaches to it.

-Too many of us leave conferences with a hazy memory of faces and a bunch of business cards of people we don’t remember.
-You swarm the big-name panelists along with thirty other eager hopefuls, confidently approach the hot-shot speakers, but maybe they won’t accept your card and act completely disinterested in what you’re saying.
-You meet countless participants, exchange cards and some casually random banter you hardly remember.
+Many people leave conferences with a hazy memory of faces and a bunch of business cards of people we don’t remember.
+You swarm the big-name panellists along with thirty other eager hopefuls, confidently approach the hot-shot speakers, but maybe they won’t accept your card and act completely disinterested in what you’re saying.
+Then you meet countless participants, exchange cards and some casually random banter you hardly remember.
 You followed up with every single person on the cards… but you receive little to no response.
 The conference passes over as if it never happened.
 Life moves on.
 What did you spend that multi-hundred-dollar ticket for anyway?

 Sound familiar?
 Picture this instead: